Vracov

 Vracov (/cs/) is a town in Hodonín District in the South Moravian Region of the Czech Republic.
 It has about 4,500 inhabitants.
+The town is located on the border between the Lower Morava Valley and Kyjov Hills.

 Etymology

 The town's name is derived from the personal name Vrac, which is an obsolete diminutive of the name Vratislav.

 Geography

 Vracov is located about 14 km northeast of Hodonín.
-Larger part of the municipal territory lies in a flat landscape of the Lower Morava Valley.
+Larger part of the municipal territory lies in a flat landscape in the Lower Morava Valley.
 The northern hilly part lies in the Kyjov Hills and includes the highest point of Vracov, a nameless hill at 311 m above sea level.

+The stream Vracovský potok originates here, supplies the fishpond Vracovský rybník on the western outskirts of the town, and the flows through the town proper.
 The Morava River briefly flows along the southern municipal border; the Velička River flows into the Morava in this section.
-The fishpond Vracovský rybník is located on the western outskirts of the town.

 History

 The first written mention of Vracov is from 1201.
 In the 1230s, it was owned by Queen Constance of Hungary.
 Vracov was a royal property, but the development of neighbouring Bzenec reduced its importance.
 In 1310, Vracov became a part of the Bzenec estate and shared its owners since then.
 In 1517, Vracov was promoted to a market town.
 Vracov became a town in 1967.